Ariana Afghan Airlines: Taliban takeover

 All commercial flights were cancelled following the Taliban taking over the capital city of Kabul in August 2021.
 Domestic flights resumed in September.
+As of 2026, some international flights to the Middle East and Turkey have resumed.

 Destinations

-As of September 2023, Ariana Afghan Airlines served five domestic and eight international destinations in Russia, Turkey, Saudi Arabia, the United Arab Emirates, India, Pakistan, and China; most of the routes radiate from Kabul.
+As of August 2026, Ariana Afghan Airlines serves domestic, as well as several international destinations in China, India, Russia, Saudi Arabia, Turkey and the United Arab Emirates.
+Most of these routes operate from Kabul.

+Previously, Ariana also served flights to other European countries including to the United Kingdom, France, Italy, Germany, the Czech Republic and the Netherlands.